Some meetings definitely could have been emails. However, others simply have to happen.

 “I wish to thank you all for coming on such short notice.”

 Sometimes, the attendees may not have come across each other before the meeting.
-They may have just joined the company and have now logged in to their virtual onboarding session.
+They may have just joined the company and logged in to their first virtual onboarding session.

 Or maybe they finished their employee onboarding but haven’t had the chance to meet everyone yet.